Glencairn Aisle: The Collegiate Church

-Kilmaurs church was endowed in 1413 by Sir William Cunninghame as a secular, not being subject to or bound by religious rule, collegiate church with associated buildings to accommodate at least nine prebends, two clerks, choristers and servants.
-Maybole was the only other collegiate church in Ayrshire.
-In the mid 16th century Presbyterian reformers disavowed the existence of purgatory and therefore the practice for continual prayers for souls trapped there ceased to be permitted as did prayers for the success and immortality of their family lines.
-The Cunningham family were required to cease to use their buildings for these ‘Popish’ and idolatrous practices, the 5th earl taking secular control of the college and lands.
-Kilmaurs Church became the parish church and the associated buildings were put to other uses, such as the Grade A Listed building that became a doocot which carries a carved head and may have once been the girnal or grain store of the college.
+In the mid-16th century Presbyterian reformers disavowed the existence of purgatory and therefore the practice for continual prayers for souls trapped there ceased to be permitted as did prayers for the success and immortality of their family lines.

+The Cunningham family were required to cease to use their buildings for these 'Popish' and idolatrous practices, the 5th earl taking secular control of the college and lands.
+Kilmaurs Collegiate Church remained as the parish church, but the associated buildings were put to other uses, such as the Grade A Listed building that became a doocot which carries a carved head and may have once been the girnal or grain store of the college.